alibaba/GGEditor/docs/api/ggEditor.en-US.md

 # GGEditor

-An editor conponent for the graph.
+An editor component for the graph.

 ## Usage